kenbrill/SugarLanguageFileOptimizer/README.md

 # Sugar language file repair utility

-With the default settings this script DOES delete files so please back up your files before running this even in a test environment.
+**With the default settings this script DOES delete files so please back up your files before running this even in a test environment.
+There may still be bugs in this script but as long as you have a file backup you should be fine**

+Sugar seems to update strings ($mod_strings and $app_list_strings) by either creating new files (for $app_list_strings) or adding the string to the en_us.lang.php file, both methods leave multiple copies of the string out there.
+To compound this issue when you create relationships sugar will add all the language strings from previous relationships in that module to the language file created for the new relatinship.
+Meaning the same language string can be in dozens of different files.

+This script goes through all your language files and processes them in a way that leaves you with a single copy of the language string out there.
+It removes it from all other files and if that leaves a file without any strings then it deletes the file (configurable).
+On my system that means that about 18,000 unneeded files are deleted.

 To run you just copy the script to your root directory and run